 Initially moving to Africa, she became an English teacher, then later a reporter for the United Nations.
 Later she moved into journalism and over the years has written for various lifestyle, education and equestrian publications.
 Today, when not riding or writing; she’s usually found researching natural horse-care and new things to do in and around the Sakar region.

 Growing up on a small-holding in South Africa, then moving onto work for the United Nations in some pretty inhospitable countries including; Sudan, Chad, Mozambique, CAR and Botswana, Ian’s certainly learned how to make things work in remote places.

 It was these ‘experiences’ which helped him to see the potential in the KBS site even though it was nothing more than a series of dilapidated buildings with no water or electricity supply.

-Yet, it was love at first sight, and he’s spent the eleven intervening years researching, planning and designing pretty much everything at KBS, and when its possible, he’s also project managed and built much of it too!
+Yet, it was love at first sight, and he’s spent the thirteen intervening years researching, planning and designing pretty much everything at KBS, and when its possible, he’s also project managed and built much of it too!

 Itzo: the REAL boss!

 What ever the issue, from sourcing great local hay to fixing an exploded water pump, from putting up the perfect roof to cooking-up the best plate of Mixed Grill in the village; there’s only one man to call- Itzo!

 Itzo has been the linchpin at KBS since we moved to Srem and to date, we still haven’t found anything; he can’t make, find, hatch, do or give solid advice on.
 Yet, its not all crisis management with Itzo, because once evening falls, he’s there to kick-back, pour the Rakia and remind us that what ever happens- there really IS a funny side!